 Types of Wood Construction Materials: Cedar Wood

-Among the most commonly used softwoods in construction, cedar wood stands out for its inherent resistance to decay, making it an excellent choice for outdoor constructions such household furniture as exterior cladding and decking.
+Among the most commonly used softwoods in construction, cedar wood stands out for its inherent resistance to decay, making it an excellent choice for outdoor constructions such as household furniture as exterior cladding and decking.
 The insect-repellent properties of cedar wood protect against infestations, contributing to its common use in outdoor furniture, fencing, and decking.

 The pleasant aroma of cedar is not just desirable for its scent but also serves a practical purpose, repelling insects in indoor applications such as closets and chests.
 However, while cedar offers many benefits including durability and a pleasant scent, it is generally more expensive than many other woods, which can affect budgeting for construction projects.